laurencecnerual/cc-mvp-vidcat/backend/README.md

 - POST `/login`: Used to log in with an existing user account.
 Expects `username` and `password` in the JSON request body.
 Responds with the corresponding user object

+- GET `/session`: Used to confirm if logged in.
+If logged in, responds with the logged in user's `gamerID`

 - POST `/logout`: Used to log out of a user account.
 Does not expect anything in the request body

 - PATCH `/gamer/:id`: Used to update the target user with the payload sent in the body.
 Responds with the updated user object